wp-plugins/collapsing-categories/readme.txt

 widgets, please note that the manual installation instructions have changed.

 = What's New?=

+* 1.0.3 (2009.07.07)
+    * Fixed older than option
+    * Simplified advanced options section in configuration
+    * Simplified option to remember expanding and collapsing for each visitor (using cookies)
+    * Now issuing a correct id for each ul when using widgets
+    * Small change in manual installation

 * 1.0.2 (2009.06.24)
     * Added advanced options interface
     * Added option to ignore cookies (categories always start off collapsed)

 * 1.0.1 (2009.06.22)
     * Fixed some problems with cookies on page load

-* 1.0.beta (2009.06.08)
-    * Added option to show post date
-    * Fixed some options that were broken in 1.0.alpha

 == Installation ==